 The protocol for scoliosis treating with superficial techniques in some areas and deeper in others including targeted stretching really makes all the difference compared to general massages.
 And, I’m motivated by the extra special self-care coaching and follow-up included with every session.

-Carole has helped me overcome obstacles and find self-care options that appeal to my personal preferences.
+Carole has helped me overcome obstacles and find self-care options that appeal to my personal preferences within the guidelines of my physician's oversight.
 Learning to recognize my body’s early warning signs and how to manage them helps motivate me for self-care.

 I had tried other forms of massage prior to this advanced medical massage.
 The results were very temporary and I was getting worse in that I progressively needed more frequency.